barrow-420/ctf-writeups/LazySysAdmin1.md

 I might retrieve lowerlevel-user account and try sshing using the information later.

 At first glance, port 80 running http seems most interesting.
 Robots.txt shows that it has few disallwed enteries.

+`/old/ /test/ /TR2/ /Backnode_files/`

+Also, it shows that Silex v2.2.7 is used as http-generator.

+Searchsploit is not showing any options with silex so I moved on to googling about it and Google provided me bunch of infos.
+It seems liked silex v2.2.7 has a well known vuln that works together with Samba.